su2code/su2code.github.io/_docs/Guide-to-v7.md

 permalink: /docs/Guide-to-v7/
 ---

 With v7.0 we have introduced a lot of updates and changes that affect how you interact with the code.
-This document gives an overview on the most important changes, so that you can quickly update you existing config files to be compatible with v7.0.
+This document gives an overview on the most important changes, so that you can quickly update your existing config files to be compatible with v7.0.

 ### Definition of the physical problem and solver ###